African meningitis belt

 The African meningitis belt is a region in sub-Saharan Africa where the rate of incidence of meningitis is very high.
 It extends from Senegal to Ethiopia, and the primary cause of meningitis in the belt is Neisseria meningitidis.

 The belt was first proposed by Léon Lapeyssonnie of the World Health Organization (WHO) in 1963.
-Lapeyssonnie noticed that the disease occurred in areas receiving 300-1,100 mm of mean annual rainfall, which is the case in sub-Saharan Africa.
-The intercontinental spread of meningitis has also been traced to South Asia, brought by those making the haj, a pilgrimage to Saudi Arabia, in 1987, leading to epidemics in Nepal, Saudi Arabia, and Chad.
+Lapeyssonnie noticed that the disease occurred in areas receiving 300–1,100 mm of mean annual rainfall, which is the case in sub-Saharan Africa.
+The intercontinental spread of meningitis has also been traced to South Asia, brought by those making the Hajj, a pilgrimage to Saudi Arabia, in 1987, leading to epidemics in Nepal, Saudi Arabia, and Chad.

 Regions

 It consists of part of or all of (from West to East), the Gambia, Senegal, Guinea-Bissau, Guinea, Mali, Burkina Faso, Ghana, Niger, Nigeria, Cameroon, Chad, Central African Republic, Sudan, South Sudan, Uganda, Kenya, Ethiopia, Eritrea.
 Many other countries in Africa experience outbreaks as well, but they are less frequent and less interepidemic.
 The "belt" has an estimated 300 million people in its total area.
-This region is not only prone to meningitis, but also very prone to epidemics such as malaria.
+The Sahel is not only prone to meningitis, but also very prone to epidemics such as malaria.

 The most affected countries in the region are Burkina Faso, Chad, Ethiopia, and Niger.
 Burkina Faso, Ethiopia, and Niger were accountable for 65% of all cases in Africa.
 In major epidemics, the attack rate range is 100 to 800 people per 100,000.
 However, communities can have attack rates as high as 1000 per 100,000.
 During these epidemics, young children have the highest attack rates.
 More than 90,000 cases were reported in the belt in 2009, in comparison, less than 800 cases were reported in the United States in 2011.